DylanCDo/Sort-Study/README.md

 # Assignment 3 - Sorting: Putting your affairs in order.

-This program's purpose is to have student's learn about the different sorting algorithms and their time complexities.
+This program's purpose is to learn about the different sorting algorithms and their time complexities.
 Furthermore, it is utilized to familiarize students with C further as this assignment slightly deals with memory allocation.

 This program is used to run:
     -The insertion sort algorithm.